shivang2joshi/ResumeMaker/README.md

 # Resume Maker for the students of DA-IICT.
-Web Interface for making your resume for On-Campus Interviews.
+Web Interface for DA-IICT students for building resumes.